hleveillegauvin/CodingClub/README.md

 ?>
 ```
 __Note: if you're on OS X, `PHP` is pre-installed on your computer.
-If you're running Ubuntu (or comething similar), you might have to install it manually.__
+If you're running Ubuntu (or something similar), you might have to install it manually.__

 We are going to use this existing script to get an access token.
 First, we’ll modify the script by adding our client id and secret: